HigherOrderCO/Kind/base/Lit/Litereum.md

 LitCore is a affine, simply typed, functional language featuring recurive functions, algebraic datatypes, pattern-matching and a global state, called world.
 It can be seen as the virtual machine running inside Litereum.

-Below is a complete list of types and algorithms used on LitCore.
+Every type and algorithm required to implement LitCore will be specified below.

 #### Bits